-Insulin pump patients may only substitute Humalog®, Novolog®, Fiasp®, Apidra®, Admelog® or regular insulin in the pump
+Insulin pump patients may only substitute Humalog®, Novolog®/ Novorapid®, Fiasp®, Apidra®, Admelog® or regular insulin in the pump

-- Substitutions cannot include an intermediate-acting insulin or a basal insulin analog or concentrated insulin (i.e., U200, U300, or U500) - Individuals with type 1 diabetes have priority for receiving insulin.
-Even a few hours of interrupted insulin therapy can result in life-threating Diabetic Ketoacidosis (DKA).
-If patient does not have a back-up plan, consult with a healthcare professional experienced in insulin pump management - When the insulin pump cannot be used, basal insulin is the primary need, with rapid- or short-acting insulin as circumstances permit: - Give 0.3 units/kg of a basal insulin analog as a once daily dose - Example: patient weighs 60 kg, give 18 units of a basal insulin analog once daily - If rapid or short acting insulin is available, give 0.3 units/kg divided by 6 at each meal - Example: patient weighs 60 kg, give 3 units of rapid or short-acting insulin with each meal
+- Substitutions cannot include an intermediate-acting insulin or a long-acting insulin analog or concentrated insulin (i.e., U200, U300, or U500) - Individuals with type 1 diabetes have priority for receiving insulin.
+Even a few hours of interrupted insulin therapy can result in life-threatening Diabetic Ketoacidosis (DKA).
+If patient does not have a back-up plan, consult with a healthcare professional experienced in insulin pump management - When the insulin pump cannot be used, basal insulin is the primary need, with rapid- or short-acting insulin as circumstances permit: - Give 0.3 units/kg of a long-acting insulin analog as a once daily dose or an intermediate acting insulin twice daily - Example: patient weighs 60 kg, give 18 units of a long-acting insulin analog once daily or an intermediate acting insulin twice daily - If rapid or short acting insulin is available, give 0.3 units/kg divided by 6 at each meal - Example: patient weighs 60 kg, give 3 units of rapid or short-acting insulin with each meal